Louis Armstrong: Personality

 Armstrong was colorful and charismatic.
-His autobiography vexed some biographers and historians because he had a habit of telling tales, particularly about his early childhood when he was less scrutinized, and his embellishments lack consistency.
+His autobiography vexed some biographers and historians because Armstrong had a habit of telling tales, particularly about his early childhood when he was less scrutinized, and his embellishments lack consistency.

 In addition to being an entertainer, Armstrong was a leading personality.
-He was beloved by an American public that usually offered little access beyond their public celebrity to even the greatest African American performers, and he was able to live a private life of access and privilege afforded to few other African Americans during that era.
+He was beloved by an American public that usually offered little access beyond their public celebrity to even the most significant black performers, and Armstrong was able to live a private life of access and privilege afforded to few other black Americans during that era.

-He generally remained politically neutral, which at times alienated him from members of the black community who expected him to use his prominence within white America to become more outspoken during the civil rights movement.
-However, he did criticize President Eisenhower for not acting forcefully enough on civil rights.
+Armstrong generally remained politically neutral, which sometimes alienated him from other black Americans who expected him to use his prominence within white America to become more outspoken during the civil rights movement.
+However, Armstrong criticized President Eisenhower for not acting forcefully on civil rights.

 Health problems

 The trumpet is notoriously hard on the lips, and Armstrong suffered from lip damage over most of his life.
-This was due to his aggressive style of playing and preference for narrow mouthpieces that would stay in place more easily, but which tended to dig into the soft flesh of his inner lip.
-During his 1930s European tour, he suffered an ulceration so severe that he had to stop playing entirely for a year.
-Eventually he took to using salves and creams on his lips and also cutting off scar tissue with a razor blade.
-By the 1950s, he was an official spokesman for Ansatz-Creme Lip Salve.
+This was due to Armstrong's aggressive playing style and preference for narrow mouthpieces that would stay in place more easily but tended to dig into the soft flesh of his inner lip.
+During his 1930s European tour, Armstrong suffered an ulceration so severe that he had to stop playing entirely for a year.
+Eventually, Armstrong took to using salves and creams on his lips and also cutting off scar tissue with a razor blade.
+By the 1950s, Armstrong was an official spokesman for Ansatz-Creme Lip Salve.

-During a backstage meeting with trombonist Marshall Brown in 1959, Armstrong received the suggestion to see a doctor and receive proper treatment for his lips instead of relying on home remedies, but he did not get around to that until his final years, by which point his health was failing and the doctors considered surgery too risky.
+During a backstage meeting with trombonist Marshall Brown in 1959, Armstrong was advised to see a doctor and receive proper treatment for his lips instead of relying on home remedies.
+However, Armstrong did not get around to that until his final years, by which point his health was failing, and the doctors considered surgery too risky.

-Also in 1959, Armstrong was hospitalized for pneumonia while on tour in Italy.
-Doctors were concerned about his lungs and heart, but by June 26 he rallied.
+In 1959, Armstrong was hospitalized for pneumonia while on tour in Italy.
+Doctors were concerned about his lungs and heart, but by the end of June, Armstrong rallied on.